MarcToussaint/18-RSS-PhysicalManipulation/README.md

 ## Ongoing development

 This repo is meant as a snapshot that documents the RSS paper's experiments.
 Since then, the RAI code and LGP method continuously developed, both to provide cleaner interfaces to collaborators, and in terms of extending the method.
-Please contact me if you'd like to collaborate using the code and need a simpler access point or interface.
+Development is mostly going on driven by the python bindings - see https://github.com/MarcToussaint/rai-python .